mattermost/docs/source/install/use-kubernetes-mattermost.rst

 requires at least two replicas as a rolling upgrade cannot be performed if there is only one pod.
 Replicas are created when a user count is selected and exceeds 100.

-New Mattermost releases are announced via our community server, as well as social media.
+New Mattermost releases are announced via our community server, as well as social media and email.

 **To perform a rolling upgrade:**